mongodb/mongo-cxx-driver/etc/releasing.md

 # lintian -viI mongo-cxx-driver_3.7.1-1_amd64.changes
 ```

-- You may need to update to the latest debian policy, which you can do the
+- You may need to update to the latest Debian policy, which you can do the
   following to see the latest policy.

 ```